umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 * A clean Cloud project running the latest version of Umbraco 10 with **at least 2 environments**

-* A backup of your Umbraco 8 projects database
+* A backup of your Umbraco 8 project database

 :::note
 We strongly recommend having at least 2 environments on the Umbraco 10 project.